-The online exhibition kate-hers RHEE: Inventing Genealogies will be on view October 4 – December 3, 2021, presented by the New Media Artspace at Baruch College and generously sponsored by the Wasserman Jewish Studies Center.
+The online exhibition kate-hers RHEE: Inventing Genealogies was on view October 4 – December 3, 2021, presented by the New Media Artspace at Baruch College and generously sponsored by the Wasserman Jewish Studies Center.
+The exhibition has been archived online.
+Click here to view it.

 The New Media Artspace is pleased to present kate-hers RHEE: Inventing Genealogies, an interactive online exhibition that confronts and problematizes Asian American and diasporic transnational identity.
 In common usage, “genealogy” refers to accounts of ancestral descent.1 But for the transnational artist kate-hers RHEE (이미래/李未來), genealogy is invention.